 Today the gospel is reaching more people than at any time in history.
 Our ministry partners reach vast numbers primarily through planting home churches.
 However, most of these movements are under-resourced and need effective training, the very resources Xenos has in abundance.

 Global Partnerships connect the powerful dynamic church planting movements around the world with the resources Xenos is uniquely able to offer.
-This way, the Great Commission is truly an international collaboration.
+This way, the Great Commission is indeed an international collaboration.

 How do Global Partnerships work?